ZHTushar23/deidentify/README.md

 This program can detect a patient's confidential information in the top part of the medical images and replace it with a dark background.
 Also replaces name information from the folder and image filenames.

-Prerequisite of running the exe file
+## Prerequisite of running the exe file
-32-bit Windows system
+32-bit or 64 bit Windows system,
 Enough computer storage space for modified images.
 For example, if you have 1 GB images, please make sure you have another 1 GB space to save the modified images.
 The image extensions supported: .jpg, jpeg, .png

-Running the exe file
+## Running the exe file
 Place the deidentify32.exe inside the Image Folder.
 Then create a New Folder and place the Image Folder within the New Folder.

 	New Folder: